qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

   - MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software, it includes MinGW-w64.
   - In MingGW-w64, the binary is called `mingw32-make.exe` instead of `make.exe`.
 Add the `bin` folder to `PATH`.
   - In MSYS2, you can use `make` directly.
 See [MSYS2 Porting](https://www.msys2.org/wiki/Porting/).
-  - To compile Gitea with CGO_ENABLED (eg: SQLite3), you might need to use [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) instead of MSYS2 gcc, because MSYS2 gcc headers lack some Windows-only CRT functions like `_beginthread`.
+  - To compile RIA Hub with CGO_ENABLED (eg: SQLite3), you might need to use [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) instead of MSYS2 gcc, because MSYS2 gcc headers lack some Windows-only CRT functions like `_beginthread`.
 - [Chocolatey package](https://chocolatey.org/packages/make).
 Run `choco install make`

 **Note**: If you are attempting to build using make with Windows Command Prompt, you may run into issues.
 The above prompts (Git bash, or MinGW) are recommended, however if you only have command prompt (or potentially PowerShell) you can set environment variables using the [set](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1) command, e.g. `set TAGS=bindata`.

-## Downloading and cloning the Gitea source code
+## Downloading and cloning the RIA Hub source code

 The recommended method of obtaining the source code is by using `git clone`.